Austria qualifier 'do or die' for NI - Shiels

 |2023 Women's World Cup qualifier: Austria v Northern Ireland

-|Date: Friday, 8 April Kick-off:19:30 BST Venue: Stadion Wiener Neustadt, Austria
+|Date: Friday, 8 April Kick-off: 19:30 BST Venue: Stadion Wiener Neustadt, Austria

 |Coverage: Live stream on BBC Sport website and BBC iPlayer

-Northern Ireland manager Kenny Shiels has described Friday's crucial World Cup qualifier away to Austria as a "cup final".
+Northern Ireland manager Kenny Shiels has described Friday's crucial World Cup Group D qualifier in Austria as a "cup final".

 Austria are level on points with NI in second place, which secures a play-off for next summer's tournament.